 - After taking the online CPR certification, you can access your certification card, valid for two years, and training materials from the training center’s website.
 You can log in to your account and access the certification cards, and if you want it in a hard copy format, you can print it out.

-- There is no skill evaluation in online training in online CPR certification since the skills are taught virtually through videos.
+- There is no skill evaluation in online training in CPR certification since the skills are taught virtually through videos.

 - Online CPR certification is fast and easily accessible from a remote place.

-Disadvantages of Classroom CPR training
+Advantages and Disadvantages of Classroom CPR training

 First Aid training and CPR training in a classroom setting may be the most effective method but has its disadvantages and advantages; these disadvantages may include: